aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 3. Click on the **Start Session** button in the right hand window.
 4. Click on the **radio button** for the **SnortSensor** EC2 instance.
 5. Click on the **start session** button.
 6. Execute the following steps to set up the Kinesis agent.
+Execute command individually, do not copy and paste all the commands at once.
 ```bash
 sudo wget -nv https://aws-snort-demo-artifacts.s3.amazonaws.com/jdk-8u231-linux-x64.rpm -O /var/tmp/jdk-8u231-linux-x64.rpm
 sudo yum install -y /var/tmp/jdk-8u231-linux-x64.rpm